 [of these] three words within is [spiritual] completion [and perfection].

 Śariputra, if [there] are sentient beings, [who] hear Amitā[bha] Buddha’s inconceivable meritorious virtues, rejoice enthusiastically, [with utmost] sincere minds recite [his name, with] profound faith [and] without laxity, thereupon manifests on [their] bodies, [the] receiving [of] incomparable bliss.

 Perhaps transforming poverty [and] lowliness, [to] obtaining [of] wealth [and] honour.
 Perhaps attaining [the] fruit [of being] spared [from being] pursued [by the] suffering of sickness [from] past karma.
 Perhaps transforming short lifespans, [to] attaining lengthened lifespans.
 Perhaps [with] enemies transforming [their] hatred.
 Attaining children, grandchildren [and] prosperity, peace [and] bliss [of] body [and] mind, [and] fulfilment according [to their] wishes.
 Such meritorious virtues, cannot [be] named [or] calculated [completely].

-Śariputra, if [there] are good men, [and] good women, [who] hear [the name of] Amitā[bha] Buddha, faithfully [and firmly] uphold [his] name, if [for] one day, if [for] two days, if [for] three days, if [for] four days, if [for] five days, if [for] six days, if [for] seven days, wholeheartedly without [being] scattered [in] focused upholding [of his] name, with reciting [of his] name thus, many transgressions [are] eradicated, [which] is the same as [having] much good roots [and] blessed virtues [as] causes [and] conditions.
+Śariputra, if [there] are good men, [and] good women, [who] hear [the name of] Amitā[bha] Buddha, faithfully [and firmly] uphold [his] name, if [for] one day, if [for] two days, if [for] three days, if [for] four days, if [for] five days, if [for] six days, if [for] seven days, wholeheartedly without [being] scattered [in] focused upholding [of Āmítuófó’s] name, with reciting [of his] name thus, many transgressions [are] eliminated, [which] then is [with] many good roots [and] blessed virtues [as] cause [and] condition.
 When these persons approach [the] end [of] life, Amitā[bha] Buddha, with [an] assembly [of] many noble beings, [will] appear before them.
 When these persons’ lives [are] end[ing, their] minds [will] not [be] inverted, [and they will] immediately attain rebirth [in] Amitā[bha] Buddha’s [Pure] Land [Of] Ultimate Bliss.

 Mindfulness Of Buddha Is The Unsurpassable Dharma Door